MrDatastorage/react-native-data-forms/README.md

 export { DataForm };
 ```

-**Step 2:**
-This library has a few peer dependencies you need to have installed in order to use all input types.
-Feel free no to install the ones of the input types you don't use.

-- For most: `yarn add react-native-vector-icons` (Or use @expo/vector-icons)
-- For `date`: `yarn add react-native-date-picker`
-- For `location`: `yarn add react-native-google-places-autocomplete`
-- For `selectOne`: `yarn add react-native-modal-selector`
-- For `image` or `cover-image`: `yarn add react-native-super-image`
+### Step 3:

-**Step 3:** if you need the `location` or `image` type, you need to add the data-forms screens to your navigation stack where you want the image-screen and location-screen to load, like so:
+If you need the `location` or `image` type, you need to add the data-forms screens to your navigation stack where you want the image-screen and location-screen to load, like so:

 **react-navigation:**